nth Term

 An arithmetic sequence changes by the same amount each step.
 A calculator helps you find any term or the total of the first n terms without writing out the whole list.
 That is useful in algebra and in any growing or shrinking pattern with a constant difference.

 If a sequence starts at 3 and increases by 2, then the 10th term is much easier to calculate with the formula than by manual counting.
 The sum is also useful when you need the total of a fixed number of steps.
+The calculator lets you move directly to the answer instead of listing every intermediate term.
+When you are asking whether those partial sums are actually settling, paste the same list into a convergence calculator for a tail readout, and when homework wants every intermediate value printed to fixed places, a decimal calculator keeps the formatting honest.

 | a1 | d | n |